rayen-feb/Snake-game-/CONTRIBUTING.md

 You can try running npm run lint for style unification License 📄
 By contributing, you agree that your contributions will be licensed under its MIT License.

-References 📚
-This document was adapted from the open-source contribution guidelines for Facebook’s Draft

-Remember, contributions are not just about code - you can contribute through discussion, documentation, and more.
-Happy contributing! 😊